AaltoSciComp/python-for-scicomp/content/parallel.rst

 As opposed to threading, Python has a reasonable way of doing something similar that uses multiple processes: the :py:mod:`multiprocessing` module.

-* The interface is a lot like threading, but in the background creates new processes to get around the global interpreter lock.
+The interface is a lot like threading, but in the background creates new processes to get around the global interpreter lock.

-* There are low-level functions which have a lot of the same risks and difficulties as when using :py:mod:`threading`.

 To show an example,
 the `split-apply-combine <https://doi.org/10.18637%2Fjss.v040.i01>`__